We have put together a list of frequently asked about vacant / derelict buildings.

 What you can do about buildings that are unsightly or covered in graffiti?

 Council offers a number of services to deal with graffiti including a graffiti reporting form and the graffiti hotline 1800 223 840.
-The graffiti hotline is a graffiti reporting service provided by Newcastle City Council to collect information about instances of graffiti across the local government area.
+The graffiti hotline is a graffiti reporting service provided by City Of Newcastle to collect information about instances of graffiti across the local government area.
 Find out more about what services Council offers to combat graffiti.

 Under the Environmental Planning & Assessment Act, Council can issue an order to alter, obliterate, demolish or remove an advertisement / advertising structure if it is unsightly, objectionable or injurious to the amenity of any natural landscape, foreshore, public reserve or public place at or near where the advertisement is displayed.
 Find out more about unauthorised signs.